d-lewis9442/communityGarage/README.md

 - [ ] Deploy project
 - [ ] Allow users to add new Garages
 - [ ] Create a search function
+- [ ] Organize State, Axios Calls, and Data for Best Practice

 ---